18 August 2026 · Before go-live

 UAE E-Invoicing Readiness Checklist

-Getting e-invoicing ready means four things: confirm which rollout phase your revenue puts you in, clean your customer and supplier master data (TRNs, legal names, addresses), verify your accounting or ERP system can export the required fields, and shortlist an accredited service provider (ASP) to connect to.
-Start well before your go-live date so testing does not collide with the deadline.
+Getting e-invoicing ready means four things: confirm which rollout phase your annual revenue puts you in under Ministerial Decisions 243 and 244 of 2025, clean your customer and supplier master data (TRNs, legal names, addresses and item codes), verify your accounting or ERP system can export the fields the structured invoice format requires, and shortlist a Peppol-certified, FTA-accredited service provider (ASP) to connect to — since you cannot transmit e-invoices yourself.
+Start well before your go-live date: data cleanup, ASP onboarding and a test cycle during the voluntary pilot from 1 July 2026 all take real time, and rushing them is what causes invoices to be rejected once you go live.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting